Bayesian Nonparametric Dimensionality Reduction of Categorical Data for Predicting Severity of COVID-19 in Pregnant Women: Background on GPLVM

-Gaussian process latent variable models (GP-LVMs) are Bayesian nonparametric frameworks that offer unsupervised learning \cite{titsias2010bayesian}.
-GP-LVMs can be seen as multi-output Gaussian process regression when the inputs are unobserved.
-To be more specific, if $Y \in \mathbb{R}^{N \times D}$ is the observed data (where $N$ is the number of observations and $D$ is the dimensionality of each data point), we can say that these data are latently associated with the inputs $X \in \mathbb{R}^{N \times Q}$ through $D$ different GPs.
-If we assume that these GPs are independent, then the likelihood function can be written as
+Gaussian process latent variable models (GPLVMs) are Bayesian nonparametric frameworks that allow for unsupervised learning \cite{titsias2010bayesian}.
+GPLVMs can be seen as multi-output Gaussian process regressions when the inputs are unobserved.
+To be more specific, let $\bm{f}_{n} \in \mathbb{R}^{K}$ be the $n$-th observed data vector of dimension $K$, $n=1, 2, \ldots, N$.
+Further, let these data be associated with inputs $\bm{x}_n \in \mathbb{R}^{Q}$ through $K$ different functions.
+If we assume that these functions are independent, then for $\bm{f}_n$ we can write